00PeterPham/tax-calculator/README.md

 * Include unit tests.

 ## TO DO:
-- Create routing file?
+- Add Unit Tests
-- Add LESS or SASS
+- Add LESS prefixer for all browsers
 - Style app
 - Figure out how to set defaultProps